netascode/ansible-dc-vxlan/docs/about.md

 ![Example Topology](./doc_images/topology_diagram.png)

-When configuring the data model, a best practice is to not configure a single file with the whole model.
+When configuring the data model, a best practice is to not configure a single file with the complete data model.
 This would create many problems when the data model is growing in size with more parameters added.
 Instead, the data model is going to be split into multiple files that are going to be read into memory by the collection under the prepare code that is under the `cisco.nac_dc_vxlan.validate` role.

 All the files located in the directory for the data model under the `host_vars` directory are read all and create a single data model in memory for execution.